Eventual-Inc/Daft/docs/source/learn/user_guides/datatypes.rst

 ..
 NOTE::

-    If you work with Python classes for a generalizable use-case (e.g. images, documents, protobufs), it may be that these types are good candidates for "promotion" into a native Daft type!
+    If you work with Python classes for a generalizable use-case (e.g. documents, protobufs), it may be that these types are good candidates for "promotion" into a native Daft type!
     Please get in touch with the Daft team and we would love to work together on building your type into canonical Daft types.

 Complex Types